Social Health and Participation Laboratory

 Examples of Projects

 • ENGAGE-TBI is a community-based intervention that relies on social learning, guided discovery and skilled practice to improve community participation outcomes after brain injury.
-This intervention program is in the early stages of adaptation and testing using a community-engaged co-design approach with ongoing stakeholder engagement.
-Students will have the opportunity to be involved in intervention adaptation and design of a clinical trial.
+Students will have the opportunity to be involved in a feasibility clinical trial through administration of research assessments and support for group community outings.

 • Long COVID Repository is a collaboration with the Occupational Therapy clinical division.
 This study collects a standardized battery of assessments on clients seeking clinical occupational therapy due to complications related to long COVID.
 Assessments focus on changes in activity and participation outcomes.
 Students will have the opportunity to be involved with data collection, data management, data analysis, and scientific writing and presentations.